-SISCI is currently available for Windows XP - Windows 8.1 32 and 64 bits, RTX20012 and RTX2013 - 32 and 64 bits, Linux 2.4, 2.6 and 3.x 32 and 64 bits.
-The software is currently being enabled on VxWorks 6.9 + 7.0.
+SISCI is currently available for Windows XP - Windows 10 32 and 64 bits, RTX2013 - RTX2016 - 32 and 64 bits, Linux 2.6, 3.x and 4.x 32 and 64 bits Intel, ARM32, and ARM64.
+VxWorks x86_64 SMP 6.9 and VxWorks 7.0

-Please consult the appropriate software release note for details on supported operating systems and versions.
+Please consult the appropriate software release note for details on combinations of supported system architectures, operating systems and versions.

-Support for 3rd party hardware
+Support for 3rd party OEM hardware

-The SISCI API is also available for Logan, Northstar and Phoenix PCI Express chipsets from IDT and NTB enabled PCI Express Gen2 and Gen3 chips from PLX.
+The SISCI API is available for the following PCIe chipsets:

+- Logan, Northstar and Phoenix NTB PCI Express Gen2 and Gen3 chipsets from IDT. - Sirius, Draco2, Capella 1 NTB PCI Express Gen2 and Gen3 chips from Broadcom (PLX/Avago). - PFX Switchtec from Microsemi - Intel NTB

 Please contact Dolphin if you are interested in running SISCI on your custom PCI Express design.